mmurphy/golang-intro/README.md

 ## [Chapter Three Types and Collections]
 - Basic types
 - More on structs and initialisation
+- Pointers
 - Type conversion
 - Type assertion
 - Maps